UK Tax Year Dates:

 With the basic PAYE Tools, you must not action this P9X until after you have paid employees for the last time in 2016 to 2017.
 HMRC’s provides Basic PAYE Tools which calculates payroll deductions and submits information online.
 If you are intend to carry on using them for 6 April 2017, then you will need to wait until early April 2017 when the next version of Basic PAYE Tool with be available.

-You don’t need to change the tax year code for any employee who leaves before 6 April.
+You don’t need to change the uk tax year dates 2017 to 2018 code for any employee who leaves before 6 April.
 If an employee starts between 6 April and 24 May, and gives you a P45, follow the instructions at HMRC.
 Make sure that all information payroll software incorporates the income tax charges from 6 April 2017.
 If you are using manual payroll, you will need the new Taxable Pay Tables Manual Method (April 2017).